cdapio/cdap/docs/developer-guide/source/security.rst

    * - Response Fields
      - Description
    * - ``error``
-     - An error code describing the type of failure (see table below).
+     - An error code describing the type of failure (see `Error Code Values`_)
    * - ``error_description``
-     - A human readable description of the error that occurred.
+     - A human readable description of the error that occurred
    * - ``auth_uri``
      - List of URIs for running authentication servers.
 If a client receives a ``401 Unauthorized`` response, it can use one of the values from this list to request a new access token.

-``error`` values
+Error Code Values
 ,,,,,,,,,,,,,,,,
 .. list-table::
    :widths: 20 80